arnavpon/ml-bhim-pipeline/README.md

 User Manual for Morey Lab (ML) - Bhim Pipeline

 # Things to Note Pre-Installation
-1. Before starting the installation, visit your Docker desktop application and make sure the available RAM for Docker is set to **5 GB or more**. *The additional RAM is necessary for the MRtrix3 installation.*
+1. Before starting the installation, visit your Docker desktop application & make sure the available RAM for Docker is set to **5 GB or more**. *The additional RAM is necessary for the MRtrix3 installation.*

 2. The file is large and the download process takes a while.
 Please ensure that your computer doesn’t fall asleep during the process, because this may cause certain large downloads to time out, causing the whole installation to fail